 The strength of the magnetic lines of force is similar throughout the magnetic field and it is proportional to how close the lines of force are.

-Force lines is a technique that we use in solid mechanics for the visualization of internal forces in a deformed body.
-A force line graphically represents the internal force that is acting within a body across imaginary internal surfaces.
+Force lines are a technique that we use in solid mechanics for the visualization of internal forces in a deformed body.
+A forced line graphically represents the internal force that is acting within a body across imaginary internal surfaces.
 These lines of forces show the internal forces and their directions.

 Electric Lines of Force